JulianMartinezz/2023-Elections-Application/README.md

 The application can be run using Docker Compose, which allows you to run multiple Docker containers simultaneously.
 In this case, two Docker images are used: one for the server and one for the client application.

 Here’s a basic example of a `docker-compose.yml` file that can be used to run the application:
+In this example, the server service uses the `tupfrcutn/elecciones-2023:1.0.0` image and exposes port 8080.
+The client service is built from the `Dockerfile` in the current directory and exposes port 8081.

+To run the application, navigate to the directory containing the `docker-compose.yml` file and use the following command:
 ```yaml
 version: '3'
 services: